javascript-tutorial/en.javascript.info/1-js/05-data-types/10-destructuring-assignment/article.md

 alert(surname);  // Smith
 ```

 As you can see, the syntax is simple.
 There are several peculiar details though.
-Let’s see more examples to understand it better.
+Let's see more examples to understand it better.

 ````smart header="\"Destructuring\" does not mean \"destructive\"."
 It's called "destructuring assignment," because it "destructurizes" by copying items into variables.
 However, the array itself is not modified.